firstseal/sathe/_posts/2024-09-10-WeeklyAnalysis1.md

 # Weekly analysis 1.

+> I'm sorry, I didn't get a chance to finish this page.
+Doing all this is time consuming. - 09/17/2024 ~Seth {: .prompt-warning }

 I will be analyzing my habits, health and sharing various metrics.

 To start off, let's analyze my daily strain.
 This will help us identify potential anomalies and give us a better understanding of other metrics.